2-factor authentication for students

 How does it work?

-We recommend using the Duo Mobile app on a smartphone or tablet as the easiest way to verify your identity when logging in.
-The app will send a simple push notification to your chosen device, allowing you to respond with a single tap.
-Alternatively, it will generate a passcode – you don’t require a phone signal or internet connection for this option.
+The easiest and recommended way to authenticate is by using the Duo Mobile app on a smartphone or tablet and responding to a push notification.
+You can also use the Duo Mobile app to generate a passcode to login with – you don’t require a phone signal or internet connection for this option.

 Get set up

 Start by choosing a device to register on the IT Account Manager.
 You’ll need this device to authenticate your identity when you log in.
 As part of the set-up process, you‘ll be asked to download the free Duo Mobile app onto your smartphone.
-For ease, we advise completing this registration process on a computer rather than a phone as you will likely need to use your phone when registering.
+We advise completing this registration process on a computer rather than a phone as you will need to use your phone when registering.

 You can also follow the Duo setup instructions when trying to access a protected service such as Blackboard or Microsoft 365.